Rita Marley: The I Threes

-Following the birth of Bob and Rita's second child, Ziggy Marley in 1968, Bob returned to Delaware in 1969 to work on the night shift in a Chrysler factory.
+Following the birth of their second child, Ziggy Marley in 1968, Bob returned to Delaware in 1969 to work on the night shift in a Chrysler factory.
 Bunny had returned to the Wailers at the end of 1968 and Rita did not record with Bob until 1974, when her husband formed the I Three harmony vocal group featuring Marcia Griffiths and Judy Mowatt to replace Peter and Bunny, who had left the band in 1973.

 Together with the I Three, Bob Marley & the Wailers recorded the album Natty Dread in 1974, rising to international stardom with the track "No Woman No Cry".
 It was followed by the 1976 album Rastaman Vibration featuring the track "Roots, Rock, Reggae".
 On 3 December 1976 two days before the Smile Jamaica Concert, a large free concert organized by Bob Marley with the support of Jamaican Prime Minister Michael Manley, Rita, Bob, and manager Don Taylor were wounded in an assault on the Marley home by gunmen affiliated with Manley's enemies.
 Rita survived a shot to the head and Taylor sustained serious injuries from being shot in the leg.
 Bob had a bullet skid his chest and wound his arm, but nevertheless played this major show in Kingston with Rita by his side.